mbof/hxsync/README.md

 - Reading and editing MMSI directories for DSC
 - Downloading the GPS log from the device as a GPX file
 - Loading and saving DAT files on the computer
+- Saving and restoring the whole device's configuration as a DAT file

 Editing can be done in a UI or using a [YAML file](yaml.md).